 (3) Hamdi at the MLK Day Rally at Garfield High School with her niece, nephew, and Councilmember Larry Gossett.

-Today, I live in SeaTac with my incredible husband, Daud Ali, a nonprofit organization founder, and a long-time SeaTac Airport employee.
+Today, I have dedicated my life to public service, advocating for small businesses and working families at the local and federal levels.
+I live in SeaTac with my husband, Daud Ali, a nonprofit organization founder, and a long-time SeaTac Airport employee.
 I’m a proud aunty and mentor to dozens of young people, and I’m working hard to protect their generation’s future and beyond.

 (2) Hamdi, Congresswoman Jayapal, Daud